rachelabrasier/rachelabrasier.github.io/papers.md

 permalink: /papers/
 ---

+**Nighttime Lights in the Donbas: Modeling Conflict Migration Patterns in Ukraine Using Satellite Imagery**
+*Forthcoming*

 **Twitter Data Analysis as a Lens for Understanding the Conflict in Ukraine: A Time Series Approach** -- [Download Paper](Ukrainian_Patriotic_Tweets.pdf)
 *Time Series Analysis Final Paper, December 2020*